chiappo98/fast_detector_Response/README.md

 </p>

 In order to be able to reconstruct the energy of a neutrino event in GRAIN, we should obtain a calibration coefficient to estimate the total deposited energy from the number of the detected photons.
-This program is a first step towards this direction.
+This program makes a first step in this direction.
 Unfortunately the comparison of the energy of the event with the total number of photons gives only a rough estimation of the calibration coefficient.
 The number of photons which reach the SiPMs in fact depends on *where* the energy has been deposited inside the vessel: same events in different positions inside GRAIN generate a different number of photons.
 In order to be more realistic the correct path should be the determination of different coefficients for different volume regions.

 # Before starting

-It is possile to run the simulation of the detector response both on a local device or on a remote machine.
+It is possible to run the simulation of the detector response both on a local device or on a remote machine.
-However, to simulate efficiently a large number of events it is much more conveninet to rely, if possible, on distributed computing, which allows for a faster execution time exploiting the possibility of running multiple events at the same time.
+However, to simulate efficiently a large number of events it is much more convenient to rely, if possible, on distributed computing, which allows for a faster execution time exploiting the possibility of running multiple events at the same time.
 In particular I used the HTCondor batch system (more on this in section [HTCondor](#htcondor)).

 In order to be able to run the simulation of the detector response, few steps are required:
 - own an account to access a machine within the pool that may submit jobs, termed a submit machine